KingWalnut/vorp_fence_kw/README.md

 Installation :

-1 - ensure vorp_fence_kw
+1 - ensure vorp_fence_kw in your server.cfg

-2 - add vorp_fence to resources folder
+2 - add vorp_fence_kw to resources folder

 Editted version of vorp_fence to support buy function from the shop as well.
 Credits to everyone else.